kubernetes/community/communication/youtube/youtube-guidelines.md

 Kubernetes Contributor Experience Special Interest Group Weekly Meeting.
 Check here (link to sig list) for a complete list of SIGs and when they meet.
 Join us!

+Please note the following items:
+* The date must be in title and description
+* The date format must be YYYYMMDD
+* The section titled `Is this video made for kids?` should not be altered for search reasons

+Below are a good and incorrect example:
+* Incorrect description: `Data Protection WG Bi-Weekly Meeting for 2/26/2020`
+* Correct description: `Data Protection WG Bi-Weekly Meeting for 20200226`

 ### Thumbnails

 TODO - someone help us with better thumbnails to lay over the videos!